chpc-tech-eval/scc/tutorial0/README.md

 4. Select the `.vbox` file and click **Open**
 5. The VM will appear in your VirtualBox list

 You should see an image similar to the one shown below, with the full configuration details displayed on the right-hand side.
 In this example, the `Rocky 10.1` image was used.
-You can also view additional system specifications, including the allocated RAM, number of processors, storage capacity, and other hardware details of the vm.
+You can also view additional system specifications, including the allocated RAM, number of processors, storage capacity, and other hardware details of the VM.

 ![Image](resources/vmLaunch.png)